AKDGGS/gmcwebapp/README.md

 file stores can be added by implementing `gmc/filestore/FileStore`.

 #### Authentication
-Only one authentication scheme is supported, file.
-The file authentication scheme uses a fixed file to authenticate users.
+Three authentication schemata are supported: file, LDAP, and token.
+The file authentication schema uses a fixed file to authenticate users.
 The file is cached on execution, so changes to the file require a restart.
+The LDAP authentication schema connects to a LDAP serve and can be configured in `/etc/gmc.yaml`.
+The token authentication schema uses a database table to authenticate users.
+The database URL is specified in `/etc/gmc.yaml`.
 Support for additional file stores can be added by implementing `gmc/auth/Auth`.

 ## Development
 Development requires a minimum of Go 1.22.
 For developers it